andrew/ultimate-awesome/README.md

 - [awesome-phat-contracts](https://github.com/Phala-Network/awesome-phat-contracts) - A curated list of awesome projects and resources relating to Phat Contracts.
 - [SORTED](https://github.com/PTDZ/SORTED) - SORTED: A curated collection of interesting ideas, tools, and resources in neuroscience, data management, and data science, all in the spirit of Open Science.
 Additionally, it includes interesting miscellaneous links related to AI tools and productivity.
 - [awesome-ruby-ast](https://github.com/rajasegar/awesome-ruby-ast) - A list of awesome tools and libraries which deals with ASTs in Ruby.
+- [awesome-multi-agent-systems](https://github.com/richardblythman/awesome-multi-agent-systems) - A curated list of awesome resources, libraries, frameworks, and tools for multi-agent systems (MAS) research and development.
 - [awesome-llm-supply-chain-security](https://github.com/ShenaoW/awesome-llm-supply-chain-security) - A curated list of awesome resources about LLM supply chain security (including papers, security reports and CVEs).
 - [awesome-solana-programs](https://github.com/SunitRoy2703/awesome-solana-programs) - A curated list of open-source Solana programs🚀.
 - [awesome-airdrops](https://github.com/tpoonach/awesome-airdrops) - Referral Free Airdrop Links for Getting free Crypto Coins.